bbauska/JS-Best-Projects/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch8">8.
 Build an Interactive Landing Page</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This project involves building a dynamic landing page that stores your name and text written in local storage, and shows you an appropriate image and greeting message based on the day's time.
-This YouTube video will help you learn about this project’s JS components.
+<p>This project involves building a dynamic landing page that stores your name and text written in local
+storage, and shows you an appropriate image and greeting message based on the day's time.
+This YouTube video will help you learn about this project’s JS components.</p>

 https://www.youtube.com/watch?v=fSTQzlprGLI

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>HTML</h4>